The Equal Pay Act prohibits discrimination in compensation on the basis of an employee’s sex.

 Houston Gender Discrimination Lawyer Shane A. McClelland advocates against discrimination and harassment of Men and Women in the Workplace.

-If you think your gender is the reason for employment discrimination, please contact a Houston Gender Discrimination Attorney at Herbert & McClelland LLP at 713-987-7100 or email us at email@example.com
+If you think your gender is the reason for employment discrimination, please contact a Houston Gender Discrimination Attorney at The Law Offices of Shane McClelland at 713-987-7107 or email us at email@example.com